josafatburmeister/BirdSongIdentification/README.md

          p_dropout: float)
 ```

-The purpose of each parameter is documented in the docstrings of the "setup_model" method of the _ModelRunner_ class.
+The purpose of each parameter is documented in the docstrings of the `setup_model` method of the _ModelRunner_ class.

 (3) The model's `forward` method receives an three-dimensional Pytorch tensor containing the spectrogram image as input.
-It has to return a one-dimensional tensor with the "num_classes" constructor parameter being the number of entries.
+It has to return a one-dimensional tensor with the `num_classes` constructor parameter being the number of entries.
 The result tensor must contain the log-odds of the classes.

 </div>